 - Write a different sentence starter on each piece of chart paper.
-The sentence starter should relate to the main idea of the lesson.
+The sentence starter should relate to the lesson’s topic.
+For example, if you’re studying the planets, the four sentence starters could be… “Mars is…”, “Earth has…”, “Saturn is different because…”, and “Venus is…”.

-- Divide students into 4 groups, and choose one child in each group to be the role of recorder.
+- Divide students into 4 groups, and choose one child in each group to be the recorder.

-- Each of the four recorders should have a different-colored permanent marker in which to write.
+- Provide each of the four recorders with a different-colored permanent marker.
 Everyone else in the group is an active participant.

 - To begin, each group stands next to a chart paper.

-- When you give the signal, students have a minute to discuss any information they have related to the stem.
+- When you give the signal, groups have a minute to discuss and note any information that completes the sentence starter.